Heba-WebDev/Kryptonite/README.md

      - Install Docker on macOS
      - Install Docker on Windows

-2. **Building and Running the Docker Containers**
+2. **Building and Running the Docker Container**
    - Open a terminal and navigate to the root directory of your project.
-   - Build the Docker images using the provided Dockerfile:
+   - Start the container using Docker Compose:
      ```bash
-     docker build -t my-kryptonite-app .
-     ```
-   - Start the containers using Docker Compose:
-     ```bash
      docker-compose up -d
      ```
-   - Your Kryptonite App should now be accessible at `http://localhost:3000`.
+   - Your Kryptonite App should now be have access to the postgres database running in the container.

 3. **Stopping and Cleaning Up**
    - To stop the containers, run: